 There is a saying that goes something like “the meaning of your communication is the response you get“.
 Well, if this is true then the meaning of mine at that moment was clearly for the horse to remain still with a vacant stare!

 I started to think of how else I could do it, how I had seen Paul do it a little earlier when he gave us an example and how I’d seen others lead the horse around in a circle on the videos from the Horsejoy website.

-In that moment, I was anywhere else than with the horse.
-I was ‘thinking’ so hard about what had been (the past) and what might be (the future) that I had lost the sense that comes with being in the here and now, with the ability to respond to what is in front of you without any pre-conceived notions or judgements.
+At that moment, I was anywhere else than with the horse.
+I was ‘thinking’ so hard about what had been (the past) and what might be (the future) that I had lost the sense that comes with being in the here and now, with the ability to respond to what is in front of you without any preconceived notions or judgements.

 To be fully present as a leader, to respond in the moment to the needs and wants of the people in your team is key.
 Let go of judgements formed from what has gone before or what you imagined might be, and simply dance in the moment.